All Episodes

 Same thing here with David Patterson.

-You know why you can't reduce welfare?
+You know why he can't reduce welfare?

 Why?